soph-g/CV/README.md

 #### Communication

-Throughout my career I have acted as a translator between the technical and non-technical; whether as a Business Analyst writing business requirements, a Project Manager gaining agreement to deploy new software, or a Junior Developer writing code based on user stories.
+Throughout my career I have acted as a translator between the technical and non-technical; whether as a Business Analyst writing business requirements, a Project Manager gaining agreement to deploy new software, or a trainee Junior Developer writing code based on user stories.

 Whilst at Makers Academy I have maintained a [blog](http://sophgill.wordpress.com) about learning to code.
 I also prepared and delivered two workshops, mentored two juniors from the lower cohort, and rewrote a Makers Academy course material about sharing Github repositories to improve the process for future cohorts.